-Edexcel International GCSE Computer Science (4CP0)
+OCR GCSE Computer Science (J277)

-Our current GCSE-level Computer Science specification avoids the non-examined assessment which has been problematic recently.
-The course is firmly based around problem solving and programming.
-Our teaching language is Python; this is one of the most widely used programming languages and is used as the main teaching language by the majority of universities.

-The Computer Science iGCSE uses a range of interesting and engaging contexts to test the knowledge, skills and understanding of the students.
+Our GCSE-level Computer Science is firmly based around problem solving and programming.
+Our teaching language is Python; this is one of the most widely used programming languages and is used as a main teaching language by the majority of universities.
+The Computer Science GCSE uses a range of interesting and engaging contexts to test the knowledge, skills and understanding of the students.
 The focus is on practical problem solving but with a good dose of academic rigour so that the specification builds solid foundations for A level.
 The topics covered are: